bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3>Module 2 project - About me page</h3>

-Now that you have played around with applying selectors and properties, you have the tools to make a much more sophisticated Web page than \"Hello Your World\".
+Now that you have played around with applying selectors and properties, you have the tools to make a much more sophisticated Web page than &ldquo;Hello Your World&rdquo;.

 For your module project, you are going to create a page describing yourself using your favorite colors.
 Your Web page must have the following content: